sarahpenir/sarahpenir.github.io/_posts/2017-10-08-how-to-run-a-process-as-a-background.md

 ps PID
 ```

-A quick snapshot of the absolute path of the processes running in the server can be obtained with:
+A quick snapshot of the absolute paths of the processes running in the server can be obtained with:

 ```sh
 top -c